daiaventureira/img-repo/README.md

 ## Production

+*This aplication its running on production deployed on heroku *The images are stored on Amazon s3
-*You can see it working in production on heroku:
+*You can see this application running clicking in the link below:

 [https://img-repo-daiane.herokuapp.com/]